Guichaguri/jatg/README.md

   ]
 }
 ```

+Alternatively, you can run `npx jatg --init` to create one.

 The format of this file is documented through the [TemplateConfiguration TypeScript interface](https://github.com/Guichaguri/jatg/blob/main/src/models/template.model.ts) and the [JSON Schema](https://github.com/Guichaguri/jatg/blob/main/templates.schema.json).
 Refer them for a list of all possible properties.